VIN1902/learning-react/react-library-summary.md

     - If your component tree was huge, React would block the main thread until reconciliation finished — causing jank or UI freezes. (updates were synchronous)

 1. Fiber’s Improvements
-    - React Fiber introduces a cooperative, interruptible work loop which are broken into small units.
+    - React Fiber introduces a cooperative, interruptible work loop which are broken into small units/batches.

 1. Key Capabilities:
-    - Incremental rendering – Break work into small chunks spread across multiple frames.
+    - Incremental rendering – Break work into small chunks/batches spread across multiple frames.
     - Prioritization – Urgent updates (like animations) can pause or preempt less urgent ones.
-    - Reusing and Aborting Work – Can cancel or reuse partially computed updates.
+    - Interruptible – Can cancel or reuse partially computed updates.
-    - Concurrency – React can prepare multiple versions of the UI in memory and choose which one to commit.

 1. So when state changes:
     - React creates a new fiber tree (the new VDOM).